 Different land uses can affect water quality, land stability and the incidence of flooding.
-Land use consents control and minimise the impacts of such activities on people and the environment.
+You may need a land use consent to:

 Damming, diverting and taking water can affect people's ability to use the water, as well as affecting stream plant and animal life.
-Water consents identify, control and minimise the impacts of an activity on people and the environment.
+You may need a water consent to:

 Coastal consents help protect the resources in the Waikato region's coastal marine area (CMA).
 This is a defined area of foreshore(external link), seabed(external link), coastal water(external link), and air space above the sea.
-Spring high tide lines (‘mean high water springs (external link) ’) extend the CMA further inland if the line crosses a river.
+Spring high tide lines (‘mean high water springs’) extend the CMA further inland if the line crosses a river.
 It may pay to seek advice as to the exact location of the CMA if you are seeking consent in that vicinity.

-You may need a coastal consentfor an activity in the CMA if you want to:
+You may need a coastal consent to:

 You do not need a resource consent if your activity is expressly allowed under the Resource Management Act (RMA)(external link).